swcarpentry/git-novice/_extras/guide.md

 *   It is very useful to draw a diagram showing the different repositories involved.

+*   Learners using syntax from GitHub, `git push -u origin master`, will have slightly different output, including the line `Branch master set up to track remote branch master from origin by rebasing.`

 ## [Collaborating]({{ page.root }}/08-collab/)

 *   Decide in advance whether all the learners will work in one shared